gobiasinfosec/random_maths/README.md

 Pretty straightforward, just run this script using python3 and it will ask for input variables or use command line arguments

 For the starting URL, don't specify a filename (index.html), but rather the URL directory it's in (http://test.local/).
-The script currently only supports http: or https:, not both.

 For the domain, if you want all email domains, just leave it blank.
 The script currently only supports single domains.

-Example command line argument: python3 landScraper.py -u https://domain.local -d domain.local -e @domain.local -o emails.txt
+#### Example command line argument:

+python3 landScraper.py -u https://domain.local -d domain.local -e @domain.local -o emails.txt

 ### Future plans/wishlist